dugwood/isochrone-isodistance-with-google-maps/README.md

 Parameters:
  - lat: (float) latitude of origin.
 Mandatory.
  - lng: (float) longitude of origin.
 Mandatory.
- - time: (integer) maximum time to reach another point, in seconds.
-Mandatory, exclusive with «distance».
+ - type: (string) either 'distance' (isodistance) or 'duration' (isoduration).
+Mandatory.
+ - value (float) maximum duration (in seconds) or distance (in miles or kilometers, see «system») to reach another point.
+Mandatory.
-   - examples:
+   - examples for type=duration:
      - 30 seconds: 30
      - 10 minutes: 10 * 60 or 600
      - 1 hour and a half: 1h * 60 * 60 + 30min * 60, or 1 * 3600 + 30 * 60, or 5400
- - distance: (float) maximum distance to reach another point, in miles or kilometers (see «system»).
-Mandatory, exclusive with «time».
  - mode: (string) mode used to rely the dots, either walking, bicycling, driving or transit.
 Mandatory.
  - callback: (function) function to call with the final polygon values.
 Mandatory.
  - system: (string) system to use, either 'imperial' (in miles) or 'metric' (in kilometers).
 Defaults to «metric» if omitted.